hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

 * `private_ip_google_access` -
   (Optional)
-  Whether the VMs in this subnet can access Google services without assigned external IP addresses.
+  When enabled, VMs in this subnetwork without external IP addresses can access Google APIs and services by using Private Google Access.

 * `region` -
   (Optional)